avive/karmacoin/README.md

 # KarmaCoin Server and Verifier
-This repo includes the source code for KarmaCoin api server, blockchain node and mobile phone numbers verifier.
+This repo includes the source code for KarmaCoin server.
+The server provides the KarmaCoin API, is a KarmaCoin blockchain node and optionally, a mobile phone numbers verifier.

 To learn more about KarmaCoin visit https://karmaco.in

 ---